ColeTrammer/iros/docs/iris/design/virtual_file_system.md

 To model "real" file systems, the kernel needs virtual objects which provide a generic way to descripe the underlying file system constructs.

+### File System Composition (Mount)

+In a normal unix system, there is a single file system namespace, but there any many different file systems accessible.
+This is representing using a mount, which is conceptually a mapping from a path to a file system instance.
+Mounts can overlay on top of real directories, and they take precedence over the underlying file system.
+Additionally, some systems support mount flags and bind mounts, which can be used to mark a subtree of the file system as read-only.

 ### File System Instance (Super Block)

 Any operational file system needs to store some form of state in order to access its root directory, and will likely